Compassionate Child Custody Lawyers Serving Marin County, CA

 Two Types of Child Custody Orders in Marin County

-There are two types of child custody orders.
-These are legal custody and physical custody.
-The parent with legal custody makes essential decisions for the children, such as health care, education, and religion.
+There are two types of child custody orders: legal custody and physical custody.
+Legal custody grants a parent the right to make essential decisions for the children, such as health care, education, and religion.
+Physical custody refers to the parent with whom the children reside.
+Both legal and physical custody can be shared jointly by the parents or held solely by one parent.

 How Marin County Judges Determine Child Custody and Parenting Time